drazioti/Carmichael/code_for_MSPP/c_code/parallel/README.md

 ```
 ./a.out 20 5 4 1 1 --ham 15 -b 32 -f 1
 ```
+Note that you have to hard-code the parameter Q in the carmi.cpp, main().

 ## Contribute
 First fork this repository.
 Make the changes you want (e.g. update some tables, correct a bug to the code etc)